zacanger/niddesa/README.md

 services.
 The Yandex and IBM Watson translations were terrible, not worth trying to use.

 The ./book directory in the repo contains the contents.
 If you find a problem or want to help, please feel free to [submit an issue](https://github.com/zacanger/niddesa/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-The ./pali directory is for reference.

 ### The Code